JakeTrevor/latin-scanner/README.md

 # Latin-Scanner

-Latin-scanner is a javascript libarary that can scan latin poetry.
+Latin-scanner is a javascript library and API that can scan latin poetry.

 [What is scansion?](https://latin-scan.com/#/about)